What is vaping?

 What’s in vape liquid?

-The vaping liquid (also called e-liquid) typically contains propylene glycol, vegetable glycerine, plus flavours and the option of nicotine.
+Vaping liquid (also called e-liquid or e-juice) typically contains propylene glycol, vegetable glycerine, plus flavours and usually nicotine in a range of concentrations.

-- Different flavours are added for personal preference and flavours must be water-soluble.
+- Different flavours are added for personal preference.
+They must be water-soluble.
 Flavours other than tobacco extracts must meet food standards in the Australia New Zealand Food Standards Code 2002.

 What is a vape device?

-Learn more about switching to vaping, to quit smokingA note on heated tobacco devices
+Learn more about using vaping to quit smoking.A note on heated tobacco devices

 Tobacco companies have developed devices that heat, rather than burn tobacco.
-These are different to vaping devices which heat a liquid that may contain nicotine.
-Because these devices heat, rather than burn tobacco they are likely to produce far fewer poisons than regular cigarette smoking.
-They are marketed as less harmful than smoking.
-Compared with vaping products, there is relatively little research on the risks and benefits of many of these heated tobacco products.
+These devices are different to vaping devices which heat a liquid that may contain nicotine.
+Because these devices heat, rather than burn tobacco they are likely to produce far fewer toxicants, and different poisons compared to regular cigarette smoking.
+Heated tobacco products are marketed as being less harmful than smoking.
+However, there is relatively little research on the health effects of heated tobacco products.

 For more detail, view the Evidence Review of E-cigarettes and Heated Tobacco Products 2018, a report commissioned by Public Health England.